petre-renware/cosana/OPEN_ISSUES_ROADMAP.md

-## OPISS.008 - ARE main page loader, no ADS data in a business domain
+## OPISS.008 - bug @ ARE main page loader, no ADS data in a business domain

 * *Severity level:* low (can continue work by choosing right project)
 * *Target component:* `are/are_main.py`